hexbus/ppebcr-docs/README.md

 - File: `memtest2.uf2`
 - Delivered as: `memtest2.ino.uf2.zip` (extract before use)

-This is a standalone firmware image that runs on the Pico W outside of PPEB-cr firmware.
+This is a standalone firmware image that runs on the Pico W outside of PPEB firmware.

 ---

 ## 🖥 Flashing Procedure

-1. Disconnect Pico W from PPEB-cr board (or flash prior to full assembly).
+1. Disconnect Pico W from PPEB board (or flash prior to full assembly).
 2. Connect Pico W to PC via microUSB while holding **BOOTSEL** button.
 3. Copy `memtest2.uf2` to the Pico W mass storage device (`RPI-RP2`).
 4. Pico will reboot into the memory tester.